Eligibility, Allotments and Returns

 Important Programme Changes

-- During its two-year cycle, an organization can request
+- During its two-year cycle, an organisation can request

 - Up to 50 of each donated desktop product or CAL.